 Based on these guidelines, the USCIS will no longer require in-person visitors to wear a mask as long as they are fully vaccinated.
-Meaning the person who has received all the required Covid-19 vaccine doses to complete the shot and it has been at least 2 weeks since the last shot was administered will no longer be required to wear a mask.
+Meaning the individual has received all required Covid-19 vaccine doses to complete the shot and that it has been at least 2 weeks since the last shot was administered.

 Additionally, fully vaccinated individuals coming to the US must visit a USCIS center if:

 They have traveled internationally by air, and domestically by air or on a cruise ship in the last 10 days